+It's taken those 20 years for the Internet to mature from a mostly PC-based application to now going mobile, which Rubel says means consumers' use of the web becomes more "mission-oriented."
 Content producers need to get creative, he says.
 They can't simply repurpose the same content for different platforms.
 We all know by now that newspapers didn't succeed when they made the same content available on the web as in print.

 And newspapers are still struggling to find revenue-generating means of getting their content to consumers via mobile devices.

-"It's not much of a revolution yet, but what is increasingly apparent is that mobile devices have the potential to offer the journalism business that rare and beautiful thing: a second chance—another shot at monetizing digital content and ensuring future profitability that was missed during the advent of Web 1.0," Curtis Brainard wrote in the current issue of the Columbia Journalism Review .
+"It's not much of a revolution yet, but what is increasingly apparent is that mobile devices have the potential to offer the journalism business that rare and beautiful thing: a second chance--another shot at monetizing digital content and ensuring future profitability that was missed during the advent of Web 1.0," Curtis Brainard wrote in the current issue of the Columbia Journalism Review .

 Brainard also wrote that many of the media executives he spoke to were hesitant about the future of mobile devices and e-readers.

 "They see an opportunity, but don't know how bit it is, and most are skeptical that subscription and advertising revenues will ever return to pre-Internet levels," he wrote.

 One Australian newspaper recently announced its attempt to expand to mobile devices.

 The Sydney Morning Herald will offer an iPad-print subscription, Damon Kiesow of PoynterOnline reported this week.
 The Herald will be offering a weekday PDF tablet edition and a paper, home-delivered weekend edition.